-Unfortunately, the planning department were not willing to allow a significant increase in floor area, or additional height and furthermore decided that the original cabin was a 'holiday home' and that this occupancy restriction should remain, so Border Oak revised the design proposal to reflect the restrictions, maximise potential and secure approval.
+Unfortunately, the planning department were not willing to consider any increase in floor area, or additional height.
+Furthermore the officer decided that the original cabin was actually a 'holiday home' and that this occupancy restriction should remain - effectively preventing the sisters from making the area their home.
+To get around these obstacles Border Oak revised the initial design to reflect the restrictions but maximise any potential and ultimately secure approval.

 The cabin might only be 46m2 (this is actually a 50% increase on the original floor area) but has been designed to feel much larger.
 The open plan sitting room and kitchen are vaulted with large windows on all sides - these design features provide unexpected volume, balance, architectural interest and natural light all day - all of which create a sense of space.